-We have audited the financial statements of the Police and Crime Commissioner for Hampshire for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of the Police and Crime Commissioner for Hampshire for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Police and Crime Commissioner for Hampshire and Group Movement in Reserves Statement; - Police and Crime Commissioner for Hampshire and Group Balance Sheet; - Police and Crime Commissioner for Hampshire and Group Cash Flow Statement; - Police and Crime Commissioner for Hampshire and Group Comprehensive Income and Expenditure Statement; - related notes 1 to 27; and - Police and Crime Commissioner for Hampshire Police Pension Fund Account Statements.
+- Police and Crime Commissioner for Hampshire and Group Movement in Reserves Statement; - Police and Crime Commissioner for Hampshire and Group Comprehensive Income and Expenditure Statement; - Police and Crime Commissioner for Hampshire and Group Balance Sheet; - Police and Crime Commissioner for Hampshire and Group Cash Flow Statement; - Police and Crime Commissioner for Hampshire Pension Fund Account Statements; and - related notes 1 to 26

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.